spinnaker/spinnaker.github.io/reference/artifacts/from-build-triggers.md

   - name: <name of template>
     templatePath: <path to the template>
 ```
-(Prior to Spinnaker 1.13, these templates needed to be confgiured in `echo-local.yml`; as of
+(Before Spinnaker 1.13, this manual configuration went into `echo-local.yml`.
+As of 1.13, it goes
-Spinnaker 1.13.0, they must be configured in `igor-local.yml`.)
+in `igor-local.yml`.)

-You can then use the configure custom template by exporting the following as properties from your
+You can then use the configured custom template by exporting the following as properties from your
 CI build:
 ```sh
 messageFormat=<name of template>